Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Experiments

-Table \ref{tab1} and Figure \ref{fig5} demonstrate the impact of each module on fusion performance.
+Table \ref{tab7} and Fig. \ref{fig10} demonstrate the impact of each module on fusion performance.
 While removing any module leads to performance decrease, these changes may not be readily visible in the qualitative results but are clearly reflected in the quantitative data.
-As shown in Table \ref{tab1}, when infrared information is not used to supplement visible features, the metrics ${Q_{PI}}$ and ${Q_{NIQE}}$ increase significantly, and all fusion metrics decrease, confirming the effectiveness of incorporating infrared information to enhance visible features.
+As shown in Table \ref{tab7}, when infrared information is not used to supplement visible features, the metrics ${Q_{PI}}$ and ${Q_{NIQE}}$ increase significantly, and all fusion metrics decrease, confirming the effectiveness of incorporating infrared information to enhance visible features.
 If the HDE module is excluded, and infrared information is directly injected into the visible image, model performance does not improve.
 Instead, color distortion appears in the fusion results, and objective evaluation metrics decline to varying degrees.
-Similar issues are observed in Setting 3.
-Additionally, Setting 4 through 6 show slight degradation in detail retention, along with a decline in objective metrics, further validating the effectiveness of each module. \textbf{Additional experiments, including hyperparameter analysis, model complexity comparisons, and discussions on method limitations and future work, are provided in the supplementary materials. }
+Similar issues are observed in the setting ``w/o ${\bm{\hat{P}}}_{ir}$".
+Additionally, for the settings ``w/o FR-PEB", `w/o ${\bm{\hat{P}}}_{vi}$" and ``w/o FB-PEB", the experimental results show slight degradation in detail retention, along with a decline in objective metrics, further validating the effectiveness of each module.
+In the “w/o IA-FRM” setting, when the IA-FRM module is removed and the hazy image pair is directly fed into the fusion network, it can be observed that the fusion results exhibit obvious color distortion and reduced contrast due to the presence of haze.
+Recognizable performance degradation is also reflected in the objective metrics, which further verifies the necessity of performing dehazing on visible images prior to fusion.